phpMussel/phpMussel/_docs/readme.zh.md

 General phpMussel configuration。

 "script_password"
-- As a convenience，phpMussel will allow certain functions (including the ability to update phpMussel on-the-fly) to be manually triggered via POST，GET和QUERY.
+- As a convenience，phpMussel will allow certain functions (including the ability to update phpMussel 自发地) to be manually triggered via POST，GET和QUERY.
 However，as a security precaution，要做到这一点，phpMussel will expect a password to be included with the command，as to ensure that it's you，和not someone else，attempting to manually trigger these functions.
 Set script_password to whatever password you would like to use.
 If no password是set，manual triggering will be disabled by default.
 Use something you will remember but which是hard为others to guess。
 - Has no influence in CLI mode。

 "logs_password"